 - The word Yoga derives from Sanskrit verb ‘yuj’, which means to unite.
-The term Yoga therefore means union.
-This refers to merging of the individual consciousness with the universal consciousness in the state of ‘samadhi’.
-This is the more subtle meaning, on the denser level this also relates to the union between body and mind, or body-mind-spirit.
+The term Yoga, therefore, means union.
+This refers to the merging of the individual consciousness with the universal consciousness in the state of ‘samadhi’.
+This is the more subtle meaning, on the denser level this also relates to the union between body and mind or body-mind-spirit.

 - ‘Yogah cittavrtti nirodhah’ (Patanjali) > ‘Yoga is to gain mastery over the mind’